 - A. Initial Decisions regarding appeals are effective upon delivery (orally or by fax or by other means) to the school Principal.
 The school Principal shall deliver a copy to the student(s), parents or personnel involved.
-For Decisions involving others, the Decision shall be effective upon posting to the U.S. mail. - B. Written notice of the appeal application shall be given to all parties.
+For decisions involving others, the decision shall be effective upon posting to the U.S. mail. - B. Written notice of the appeal application shall be given to all parties.
 Decisions are not automatically stayed pending appeal.
 After a written notice of appeal is filed, a written request for a stay may be made.
-Any application for a stay of enforcement must ordinarily be made in the first instance to the Executive Director, Sub-Committee or Executive Committee making the ruling.
-The request shall show the reasons for the relief requested and the facts relied upon. - C. In extraordinary circumstances, the Executive Director may, in his exclusive discretion, decide on the request for a stay rather than refer the matter to the Sub-Committee or Executive Committee involved.
+Any application for a stay of enforcement must ordinarily be made in the first instance to the Executive Director making the ruling.
+The request shall show the reasons for the relief requested and the facts relied upon. - C. In extraordinary circumstances, the Executive Director may, in his exclusive discretion, decide on the request for a stay rather than refer the matter to the PCOA.